 - They were originally bred for royal Chinese families during the Ming Dynasty and have a long history of royal connections.

-- It is said that during the reign of Empress Tzu Hsi, Shi Tzus had palaces of their own and were trained to pose and wave in the Empress’s presence.
+- It is said that during the reign of Empress Tzu Hsi, type keyword s Shi Tzus had palaces of their own and were trained to pose and wave in the Empress’s presence.

 - Shi Tzus are believed to be the “little lion dogs” that Marco Polo wrote about in the 13th Century.
-He reported that the Mongolian Emperor kept two of these long-haired pooches to keep his trained hunting lions calm… (what!?)
+He reported that the type keyword s Mongolian Emperor kept two of these long-haired pooches to keep his trained hunting lions calm… (what!?)

 4. Brussels Griffon

 Brussels Griffon dogs are known for their watchdog abilities and their friendly disposition.
-But Brussels Griffons are also hypoallergenic dogs as they are one of the more low shed dogs out there!
+But Brussels Griffons are also the best hypoallergenic dogs as they are one of the more low-shed dogs out there!

-While they tend to bond with one person more than others, Brussels Griffon dogs make excellent pets for families with children.
-Their need for constant attention makes them great for empty nesters!
+While they tend to bond with one person more than others, Brussels Griffon dogs make excellent pets for families with children's sporting group video player.
+Their grooming needs for constant attention make them make great for empty retailer sites nesters!

 Fun Facts About Brussels Griffon